lizardman1999/covid-daily-lstm/README.rst

 Input Parameters
 ----------------

-The perspective parameter may be either 'global' for global daily statistics or 'vic' for daily satistics for the state of Victoria in Australia.
+The perspective parameter may be either 'global' for global daily statistics; 'vic', 'nsw' or 'qld' for daily satistics for these states in Australia.
 The training sample is a value > 0 and less than or equal to one.
 If this value is set to 1 all observations are used to train the forecast.
 This is the percentage of observations held out for training.
 The most recent observations are  used for testing the fit.
 By default this program "looks back" 10 days in training the model and forecasts forward 7 days.
 These values will be parametised in future development.

 Acknowledgements
 ----------------